 - Projects and programmes that can encourage additional investment and address market failure

 All applications will be subject to scrutiny by the Regeneration Capital Grant Fund Investment Panel which will make final recommendations on projects to be funded.

-There will be a two-stage assessment process.
+There will be a two-stage assessment.
 Applicants must submit a summary of their project on the form provided at Stage 1.
 Successful projects at this stage will be invited by the panel to then complete a full Stage 2 application.

 If you have any questions on the fund, email them in the first instance to email@example.com.
-Please enter 'Request for further information' into the subject heading.
+Enter 'Request for further information' in the subject heading.